ghostery/adblocker/README.md

 ## Supported Filters

 The majority of the common filters are supported out of the box but some rare ones are not.
 To know more, check [the compatibility matrix](https://github.com/cliqz-oss/adblocker/wiki/Compatibility-Matrix) on the wiki.

+<a id="development"></a>
+## Development

+This project makes use of [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) (which is actually transparently used by `lerna` behind the scene most of the time).
+To get started:

+1. fork and clone the repository: `git clone git@github.com:<your remote>/adblocker.git`
+2. bootstrap: `npx lerna bootstrap`
+3. start working on one of the sub-packages!

+In case you have any question, feel free to open an issue or a pull request to get some help!

 <a id="release"></a>
 ## Release Checklist